-The U.S. Environmental Protection Agency's (EPA's) AERMOD dispersion model is used to estimate atmospheric concentration of the released radioactive materials in the immediate vicinity of the demolition activities.
+The U.S. Environmental Protection Agency's (EPA's) AERMOD dispersion model is used to estimate atmospheric concentration and surface deposition of the released radioactive materials in the immediate vicinity of the demolition activities.
 AERMOD provides hourly estimates for the time periods that demolition is planned by accounting for the ambient meteorological conditions as well as the effect of the nearby buildings on the air flow.
 The hourly estimates can be used to analyze longer time periods from within AERMOD or through post-processing.
 The rationale for the selection and use of the AERMOD dispersion model is documented in Appendix B.

 The modeling is conducted to be inclusive of the weather conditions that are possible (i.e., uses full annual cycles of meteorological data) and representative of the expected demolition period (i.e., models the hours of the day that demolition activities will occur).
-The air concentrations are modeled for an array of receptors covering the site fenceline and nearby air monitoring locations.
-Peak weekly-averaged values of air concentrations are evaluated with modeling results reported as time-integrated derived air concentrations (DAC-hours) for air concentrations.
+The air concentrations and deposition rates are modeled for an array of receptors covering the demolition site and surrounding area.
+Peak weekly-averaged values of air concentrations are evaluated with modeling results reported as time-integrated incremental derived air concentrations in DAC-hours; total estimated depositions from all activities are presented as disintegrations per minute (dpm) per 100 cm.

-The modeling analysis defines the potential levels of air exposures from the proposed demolition activities at measurement locations and control boundaries.
-Potential air exposures are defined both in terms of the worst-case maximum and the distribution of predicted air concentrations.
+The modeling analysis defines the potential levels of air and surface exposures from the proposed demolition activities.
+Potential air exposures are defined in terms of 1) spatial patterns of average and peak concentrations and 2) the distribution of occurrences of peak concentrations at measurement locations and control boundaries.
+The potential surface depositions are defined in terms of total deposited concentrations of alpha- and beta/gamma-emitting materials.